J8453/layout_imitation_ig/README.md

 ## Introduction

-I was trying to mock instagram layout with 'React' and UI component library 'Semantic UI React'.
+I was trying to mock instagram layout with 'React' and 'Semantic UI React' (an UI component library).

 It's RWD.